OECM’s Sourcing Process

 • Complete the remainder of the RFx evaluation stages

-• Inform the Advisory Committee and Evaluation Committee of the overall evaluation results
+• Inform the Project Advisors and Evaluators of the overall evaluation results

 Award